joshuabambrick/setMatch/README.md

 If `setMatch` is `true`, models added to the collection will need to match all properties - if it is `false`, setMatch will not be used and the default behaviour occurs.

 ### setMatch : object ###
-If `setMatch` is an object, there are many different parameters, all of which are optional, which may be defined:
+If `setMatch` is an object, there are many different parameters which may be defined, all of which are optional:

-#### option - match ####
+#### match (optional) ####
 `match` provides an array of names of properties which must be matched, a string of a single name of a property which must be matched or a function which takes a property name and returns true if the property should be matched, and false otherwise.

 If `match` is not defined, all parameters must be matched.
 If you specify that `id` must be matched, matching will be dependent on the `id` parameter (see below).

-#### option - id ####
+#### id (optional) ####
 `id` allows you to specify what the behaviour should be regarding the `id` property of models when it is defined for the model passed to `set`.

 If this value is `retain`, then the value of the `id` property of the resulting model will be that of the model before `set` was called.

 If this value is 'inherit', then the value of the `id` property of the resulting model will be that of the incoming model passed into `set`.

 If this is not defined, then if the model passed to set has a `id` parameter, this will need to match that of the model in the collection or a separate model will be added.

-#### option - active ####
+#### active (optional) ####
 `active` is a boolean that allows you to switch off setMatch.
 If setMatch has been defined in a collection's declaration then you will need to set the `active` property to false to disable setMatch.